lars-sh/lombok-annotations/README.md

 The plugin runs Delombok on your sources, places the resulting Java sources at `target/generated-sources/delombok` and tells Maven to compile those.

 ### Fine until here, right?
-**No!** The Lombok Maven Plugin is alright, but as Project Lombok is still part of your dependencies, it registers itself when compiling starts and processes the generated sources a second time.
+**No!** The Lombok Maven Plugin is alright, but as Project Lombok is still part of your dependencies, it registers itself when compiling and processes the generated sources a second time.

 That reduces compiling performance and might modify your sources even further.
 Take a look at `demos/demo-2-delombok-and-lombok` as an example: